OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2018.md

 - Beings in **5D** can share lessons and energy if connected genetically or spiritually.
 - **4D** beings can help or harm depending on life lesson plans and consent.
-- Ancient depictions of spiritual realities, including ancestor connection and angels/demons, are relatively accurate.

 ---

 ## Cosmic Structure & Densities

 - **4D** is a realm where thought has the power to create.
-- Structures created in **4D** can act as "idea blueprints" that attract matching elements in **3D** due to the consciousness in inanimate matter.
 - **4D** bodies are semi-material and malleable compared to **3D**.
 - Full abductions are rare; usually, only the consciousness is extracted.
 - Changes made in **4D** are imprinted in the consciousness, which then manifests changes in **3D**.